What is in this leaflet

 There is not enough information to recommend the use of Gilmat in children under 3 years of age for most uses.
 For use in CML, there is no experience with the use of Gilmat in children below 2 years of age.
 For acute lymphoblastic leukaemia with Philadelphia chromosome positive (Ph-positive ALL), there is no experience with the use of Gilmat in children below 1 year of age.

-you are allergic to Gilmat, or any of the ingredients listed at the end of this leaflet.
+Do not take Gilmat if you have ever had an allergic reaction to imatinib (the active ingredient) or to any of the other ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.